-With 13 beautifully manicured gardens, visitors both young and old will enjoy the sights and sounds of abundant wildlife.
+With 13 beautifully manicured gardens, the NJ Botanical Garden is full of the sights and sounds of abundant wildlife.
 Stop in at the Carriage House Visitor Center for a checklist of birds and other local inhabitants to spot.
 Try making your own scavenger hunt to occupy younger children; think targets like a statue, a bench, crab apple trees, squirrels, or the planet Jupiter.
-On Sundays through October, take older children on free, guided tours, which meet at 2 p.m. at the Carriage House Visitor Center.
+On Sundays through October, take older children on free, guided tours, which meet at 2pm at the Carriage House Visitor Center.
+And don't miss the Harvest Fest in mid-October.
 Admission to the park is free, and so is parking in non-summer months.
-But leave the picnic basket at home, since picnicking is prohibited.
+But leave the picnic basket at home, as picnicking is prohibited.

 Hunt the ghosts of Asbury Park boardwalk.
 Photo by FriedmanPhotography via Flickr.